 However, if you were ambitious in your planting, you may be wondering what on earth you’re going to do with all this goodness!
 Here are some tips for harvesting, using, and preserving the fresh basil from your garden.

 You can pick basil leaves as needed at any time – in fact, harvesting encourages the plant to produce more leaves.
 Morning is the best time of day, but don’t hesitate to pick basil whenever you need it.
 For best results:

-- Pour 1 cup of boiling water over 2 tablespoons of fresh, chopped basil.
+- Pour 1 cup of boiling water over two tablespoons of freshly harvested, chopped basil.

 - Sweeten with raw honey to taste.

 A variety of basil known as Tulsi (or Holy Basil) is considered a sacred and healing herb in India, and Tulsi tea is a popular stress-relieving and health-promoting tonic.

 You can also add dried basil to potpourri, sachets, and homemade cleaning products to give a fresh, clean scent.

 To store freshly harvested basil for later use, you can freeze it or dry it.